How to Lead a Bible Study: Tips and Common Problems

-Beginning on time, greeting people warmly, and opening in prayer gets the study off to a good start.
+Beginning on time, greeting people warmly, and opening in prayer get the study off to a good start.
 Know what you want to have happen during your time together and make sure those things get done.
 That kind of order means comfort for those involved.

 Establish a format and let the group members know what that format is.
 People appreciate being in a Bible study that focuses on the Bible.
 So keep the discussion on the topic and move the group through the questions.
 Tangents are often hard to avoid—and even harder to rein in.
-So be sure to focus on the answers to questions about the specific passage at hand.
+So be sure to focus on answering questions about the specific passage at hand.
 After all, the purpose of the group is Bible study!

 Here is a list of helpful suggestions for leading a Bible study discussion group:

 2. Check out your meeting place in advance.
-Do you have everything you need—tables, enough chairs, a black board, hymnals if you plan to sing, coffee, etc.?
+Do you have everything you need—tables, enough chairs, a blackboard, hymnals if you plan to sing, coffee, etc.?

 3. Greet each person warmly by name as she arrives.
 After all, you've been praying for these women all week long, so let each VIP know that you're glad she's arrived.

 4. Use name tags for at least the first two or three weeks.